tuitet/Housing_Price_Zillow_Analysis/README.md

 **Approach**: We use API's, webscraping, and data cleaning and merging to prepare a clean dataset from the original messy, disparate data.
 After collecting and pre-processing the data, we use the cleaned dataset to perform 2 main actions:
 - Visualize Rental Prices: We use Tableau to visualize rental price changes over time and across the US.
-- Predict Rental Prices: We use PySpark's MLLib regression functions to predict rental prices based on other available data.
+- Predict Rental Prices: We use PySpark's MLLib regression functions to predict rental prices based on other available data (such as location and population details).
 <!-- - Forecast future housing prices: We use several time-series approaches (... ) to analyze the existing data (including detrend and remove seasonality) and forecast house prices for the following year.
 - Detect anomalous house prices (by region?): We use ___ anomaly detection approaches to identify housing prices that are distinctly different than the rest... -->
 The main goal is the visualization.
 Rental price prediction is more for practice in using the MLLib library.

 **Results**:
 - From the visualization, we saw as expected that the Northeast and California consistently had the highest median rental prices, while other expected metro regions also showed large increases over time (especially in Colorado, Washington, Texas, and Florida).
 We also see that up to 2021, rental prices across the country were slowly increasing.
 But in 2022, rental price increases accelerated, aligned with the headlines around inflation.
 More details: <!-- Also the visualization reminded me of the 2008 housing crisis, as we see some run-up of housing prices before 2008, but some drop-off after 2008.
 It seems like middle America was more negatively impacted than the coasts by the recession.
 Maybe add more... ... --> https://public.tableau.com/app/profile/tim1014/viz/ZillowRentalPrices-2014-2022/MedianRentalPricePerQuarterbyMetro
 - From the linear and random forest regressions, we see relatively large RMSE values (around $340 for linear regression, $700 for random forest).
-However, we achieved the goal of learning how to setup an ML pipeline in PySpark with many of the common stages (string indexer + one hot encoder, imputer, vector assembler, scaler, and the regression) and apply it to fit the training data and measure its performance on the test data.
+However, we achieved the goal of learning how to setup an ML pipeline in PySpark with many of the common stages (string indexer + one hot encoder, imputer, vector assembler, scaler, and then the regression) and apply it to fit the training data and measure its performance on the test data.

 ## Key skills being practiced in this project